ronin-rb/ronin-vulns/man/ronin-vulns-rfi.1.md

   Explicitly specify the scripting language to test for.

 `-T`, `--test-script-url` *URL*
-  Use an altnerative test script *URL*.
+  Use an alternative test script *URL*.

 `-h`, `--help`
   Print help information.